 Additionally, there are numerous statutes that require written notice within 180 days of an injury — such as an injury caused by a city, county, state or federal employee.

 An adjuster is professionally trained to do their job.
 Most of us don’t have the benefit of that training.
-To best protect yourself, make sure you understand what you need to do and not do about your claim.
+To best protect yourself, make sure you understand what you need to do and not do with your claim.

 While you may not need an attorney to represent you, it’s good to talk with one to better protect yourself.
 Talking to an attorney does not obligate you in any way to hire them, and it won’t cost you any money.